dani3lnwz/lucky-one/README.md

-# Getting Started with Create React App
+# This Is my Project assignment-8

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [My Assignment no-8](https://peppy-mandazi-5365ed.netlify.app/).

 ## Available Scripts